automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

     "eventuuid": "1f34062d-2299-4417-ade7-69d3ce1e3c0a",
     "dotheremediation": "false",
     "bucketIgnoreList":[
-        "arn:aws:s3:::myS3bucket1",
-        "arn:aws:s3:::myimportantBucket",
-        "arn:aws:s3:::myproductionbucket"
+        "arn:aws:s3:::mybucket01",
+        "arn:aws:s3:::mybucket02",
+        "arn:aws:s3:::mybucket03"
     ]
 }
 ```
 ### Configuration of Slack Messages

-For the Slack building block you can configure a Slack Webhook Url that you have to implement inside the Kaholo Vault before able to select.
+For the Slack building block you can configure a Slack Webhook Url that you have to implement inside the Kaholo Vault before you can select it.

+It will send out a slack message to the configured Webhook.
+We recommend to configure it similar to the Webhook you use within Lacework as alert channel.

 If you don't have slack or don't need slack messages feel free to simply remove this building block.

 ### Configuration of the Remediation block

-**NEEDS TO BE DESCRIBED**
+The Remediation block will only be triggered if the configuration dotheremediation of the LaceworkConfig is configured with true.
+Before enabling this we recommend the following:

+1. Create a test S3 bucket that is violating the compliance rule for LW_S3_1
+2. Make sure that you put all the S3 buckets that should not be auto remediated into the bucketIgnoreList of the LaceworkConfig.
+3. To be even more sure we recommend to configure a suppression setting for the LW_S3_1 compliance check within the Lacework platform to ignore the S3 bucket.
+Otherwise the ignored Buckets will create additional Events and Alerts within Lacework.

 ## Build an example curl webhook